 Henry L. Stimson Professor of Law

 Professor Wu specializes in international economic and trade law.
-He serves in the Biden-Harris administration as senior advisor to the U.S. Trade Representative.
+He served in the Biden-Harris administration as senior advisor to the U.S. Trade Representative.
 With the active support of a team of students, he co-organized the 20th anniversary conference of the World Trade Organization in the United States.

 Jonathan Zittrain